itssachinjadhav/Covid19-Analytics-Project/README.md

         MAX(Data_Recorded_End_Date) AS End_Date
         FROM CovidP WHERE Period = 'Weekly';

-## How to Use
+## 📖How to Use

 1. **Clone the Repository**:
     git clone <repo-url>

 2. **SQL Analysis**:
     * Open the SQL/ folder and execute the scripts in a compatible SQL environment (e.g., MySQL, MSSQL).
     * Queries are modular to support specific insights, such as weekly trends and jurisdictional comparisons.

 3. **Power BI Dashboard**:
     * Open covid_visuals.pbix in Power BI Desktop.